Election Day 2022 is November 8. The outcome will determine:

 You can use disposable styluses (which you can purchase in bulk on Amazon) with your phone, as well.

-You can do this by partnering with an organization that has a parking lot, and setting up a table, van, or tent with volunteers and supplies.
-(Think drive through COVID-19 testing site).
+Partner with an organization that has a parking lot, and that will allow you to set up a table, van, or tent with volunteers and supplies.
+(Think drive-through Covid testing/vaccination sites).

 POWER hosted a drive through voter registration drive during the 2020 presidential election, which was a huge success, Cochran says.
 To facilitate the drive, they partnered with local congregations and helped people register online by using tablets and disposable stylists.